Music Specialist, Liberty Magnet Elementary

 His elementary and high school ensembles have continually received superior ratings at contests.
 Liberty's Eagle Orff Ensemble and chorus are two-time grand champions at the Music USA Festival in Orlando, have made two appearances at the Kennedy Space Center and has performed at Epcot and Universal Studios City Walk.
 The Liberty chorus has performed at the capitol building in Tallahassee in 2009 and 2011.

-Mr. Putzke has recorded several cd's with his elementary and high school groups and with professional talents from all over the state.
-He has performed with a number of orchestras, bands, choirs and solo acts, and performs regularly with local band, Old Barber Bridge, as well as several theatrical productions at area theatres and churches including Riverside Theatre, the VB Theater Guild, and Theatre- Go- Round Dinner Theatre.
+Mr. Putzke has recorded several cd's with his elementary and high school groups and with professional talents from all over the state and performs regularly with talent along the Treasure Coast.

 Mr. Putzke is a current member of the Florida Music Educators Association (FMEA), Florida Elementary Music Educators Association (FEMEA), Percussive Arts Society (PAS), the co-founder/director of the Treasure Coast Percussion Camp (TCPC) and has received his National Board Certification.
 He is a proud endorsee of Vic Firth Sticks and Mallets, Sabian and Remo, Inc.